bradselph/HWIDCHECK/README.md

    All information saved to hwid_info.txt
    ```

+Note: The application now provides improved error handling and more informative error messages.
+If a command fails to execute or encounters an error, a specific error message will be displayed, making it easier to identify and troubleshoot issues.

 ## Contributing

 If you would like to contribute to the project, please fork the repository and create a pull request with your changes.
-We welcome contributions that improve cross-platform compatibility or add new features.
+We welcome contributions that improve error handling, cross-platform compatibility, or add new features.

 ## License